itsmeakashgoyal/dotfiles-dev/README.md

 ### Prerequisites

-- macOS (The scripts are tailored for macOS but can be easily configured for linux as well)
+- linuxOS (The scripts are tailored for linux)

 ### Installation